AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

             - but removed within 5 minutes
     - msgs can be bundled with a group ID
         - all messages within a group are in strict order
+    - not allowed as destination for S3 Event Notifications
+        - only Standard is allowed
 - SQS can act as a buffer to DB writes (Aurora, RDS, DynamoDB)
 - vs Kinesis Data Streams
     - real time processing of streaming big data
     - ability to read and replay records to multiple Amazon Kinesis Apps
 - Security
     - can use SSE for sensitive data
+- Dead letter Queues:
-- A dead-letter queue is an Amazon SQS queue to which a source queue can send messages if the source queue’s consumer application is unable to consume the messages successfully.
+    - is an Amazon SQS queue to which a source queue can send messages if the source queue’s consumer application is unable to consume the messages successfully.
+- SQS temporary queues
+    - helps save dev time and cost
+    - use common message patterns such as request-reponse
+    - high throughput